Changissnz/selfinterest/README.md

 to the sways and leanings that produce associative memory.
 An individual, past their physical appearance, is one accounted for by other human beings, through the use of accounting and narration.
-One that knows an individual through such things as hearsay and their heritage will already have formed presumptions on that individual, before any potential direct experience with them.
+One that knows an individual through such things as hearsay and their recorded heritage will already have formed presumptions on that individual, before any potential direct experience with them.
+The human being, fundamentally a rational agent by arguments of their sources of livelihood, through maintaining integration with their social construct and improvement if not maintenance of their occupations, deals with doubt by inferential reasoning.